 Introducing Treble Clef and his best friend, Four-Four Signature!
-In honor of International Jazz Day 2021, we are thrilled to launch a new animation video to teach children basic concepts in music and math.
-This is the first in a series of videos we will be producing for the Math, Science and Music platform at the Herbie Hancock Institute of Jazz.
-Herbie Hancock himself narrates this whimsical story of music notes which come alive to attend school together.
+In honor of International Jazz Day 2021, the Institute was thrilled to launch a new animation video to teach children basic concepts in music and math.
+This is the first in a series of videos in production for the Math, Science and Music platform.
+Institute Chairman Herbie Hancock himself narrates this whimsical story of music notes that come alive to attend school together.
 Click here to watch “Treble Leads The Class”!

-For Herbie Hancock, the UNESCO Goodwill Ambassador and Chairman of the Herbie Hancock Institute of Jazz, inspiring young people to learn about math and science through music has been a life-long dream.
-For him, there is a profound connection across the disciplines and a way to ignite passion for challenging concepts through music.
+For Herbie Hancock, inspiring young people to learn about math and science through music has been a life-long dream.
+He sees a profound connection across the disciplines and a way to ignite passion for challenging concepts through music.
 This was the foundation of the project of Math, Science and Music.

 In 2016, the Herbie Hancock Institute of Jazz began the first phase of Math, Science & Music, a new initiative that uses music as a tool to teach math and science to young people in public schools across the United States and around the world.
 The program addresses the growing need for students to gain skills and acquire knowledge in science, technology, engineering and math (STEM) subjects and learn to think creatively.
 The Institute is collaborating with math, science, music and education experts at leading universities and in the private sector to develop a wealth of free engaging curricula, games, apps and other interactive online components.